chris-bc/esp32-gravity/README.md

 This setting was introduced because some firewalls will identify a sudden burst of packets as an attack.

-##### attack_pkts

-THIS FEATURE HAS NOT BEEN IMPLEMENTED.

-For attacks that don't interact with other devices, the number of packets to send as part of the attack.
-Once this number of packets have been sent the attack will end and Gravity will await your next command.

-This setting applies to `beacon`, `probe`, `deauth` and `fuzz`.

 ##### scramble_words

 This setting can override the value set in `idf.py menuconfig`.
 Several features,